soldasim/BOSS.jl/README.md

 # BOSS (Bayesian Optimization with Semiparametric Surrogate)

+:warning:_BOSS.jl is a WIP and not registered yet._:warning:

 BOSS is a julia package for Bayesian optimization.
 It provides a compact way to define an optimization problem and a surrogate model and solve the problem.
 It allows to change the hyperparameters of the underlying algorithms and provides a simple interface to use custom algorithms for the subtasks of fitting the model parameters and optimizing the acquisition function.

 ## Problem Definition